Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 3. Profiling of individuals within the territory of India

-The DPDPA focuses specifically on digital personal data, unlike the GDPR which covers both digital and non-digital personal data.
-This narrower scope reflects India's focus on regulating the digital economy while possibly leaving non-digital data processing for separate regulations.
+The DPDPA focuses specifically on digital personal data processing, unlike the GDPR which covers personal data in both non digital form and digital form.
+This narrower scope means the DPDPA applies when personal data is in digital form or has been digitized, reflecting India’s focus on regulating the digital economy while possibly leaving non-digital data processing for separate regulations.

 Key Definitions and Terminology

-Understanding the terminological differences between the two laws is essential for accurate compliance.
+Understanding the terminological differences between the two laws, including some key differences in how core concepts are framed, is essential for accurate compliance.

 • Data Controller: The entity that determines the purposes and means of processing personal data